FihoFi/urn-mrn-fin/readme.md

 number     = 1*DIGIT
 ```

-In the example above, the MRN "urn:mrn:fin:navwarn:FI01" is both a resource name used to identify a producer of Navigational Warnings in Finland, and a namespace for identifiers of Navigtional Warnings provided by the producer.
+In the example above, the MRN "urn:mrn:fin:navwarn:FI01" is both a resource name used to identify a producer of Navigational Warnings in Finland, and a namespace for identifiers of Navigational Warnings provided by the producer.
 Each series similarily becomes a namespace for resource names identifying the years when Navigational Warnings within the series were published etc.

 ## 13. References